 Products and solutions for electromobility

-A particularly notable trend in this year’s E-Mobility category is the large number of submissions focused on solar carport solutions – a direct response to recent legislative changes regarding carports for large parking lots.
-The industry is reacting with an extensive range of offerings.
-High-current, high-voltage charging, particularly in connection with the new MCS charging standard, continues to drive innovation.
-In response to these new requirements, special electrical safety components are being developed.
-Another emerging trend is the integration of photovoltaic systems on commercial vehicles, allowing the surface of trailers to be used for additional power generation.
+A notable trend in this year’s E-Mobility category is the strong focus on solar carport solutions, spurred by recent legislative changes regarding carports for large parking lots.
+The industry is responding with a diverse array of offerings.
+High-current, high-voltage charging continues to drive innovation, especially with the new MCS charging standard, prompting the development of special electrical safety components.
+A further notable trend is the integration of photovoltaic systems on commercial vehicles, allowing trailers to be used as additional power generators.

 The smarter E Europe: Save billions with bidirectional charging